 - Contemplative Prayer and Meditation

 - Lectio Divina

 - The Divine Office

 The Wisdom Teachings of One or More Specific Authors:

 - The Desert Fathers and Mothers

 - Hildegard of Bingen

 - Many other possibilities — if you don’t see the topic you’re interested in, please ask.

-Where appropriate, Carl is honored to offer homilies to faith communities, sharing how contemplative spirituality relates both to the scriptural lessons of the day — and to the challenges of everyday life.
+Where appropriate, I am honored to offer homilies or scripture reflections to faith communities, sharing how contemplative spirituality relates both to the scriptural lessons of the day — and to the challenges of everyday life.

 Carl is an authentic and captivating retreat leader and author.
 The joy and love of God emanates through him, his writing and his teaching as he brings to life some of the deepest secrets of the Christian spiritual tradition.